-This delicious and healthy taco salad recipe is gluten free and loaded with veggies, extra lean ground beef, easy baked tortilla chips, dairy free cheese, and a simple salsa dressing!
+This delicious and healthy taco salad recipe is gluten free and loaded with veggies, extra lean beef, easy baked tortilla chips, dairy free cheese, and a simple tex mex salsa dressing!

 I’m always excited to see my blog reach thousands of new people in the month of January through their searches for healthy recipes on Google, Pinterest, or social media.
 While the bump in traffic is anticipated, it’s always fun to see it come to pass and know that many people have resolved to eat healthier and show their body’s some extra love for the new year.
 Today’s Healthy Taco Salad recipe is another great option that my current and new readers will now get to enjoy and I’ve been dying to share it with you all!

 For as long as I can remember I’ve been a fan of taco salad, it’s the perfect summer salad.
 Back in the days before entering the nutrition field, I would enjoy it more “traditionally” with iceberg lettuce, tomatoes, loads of cheddar cheese and sour cream, and a large portion of fried tortilla chips, and while I still crave the dish, I’ve figured out several ways to make a homemade version of this salad so that it is a little healthier as well as gluten free and dairy free for myself and those who have food allergies or intolerances.
 I still get to add my favorite toppings, but at least this way I can feel good about them.

 - Organic Pinto Beans or Black Beans (canned or homemade)